 for each in Visual Basic) hides the complexity of the enumerators.
 Therefore, using

-foreach is recommended, instead of directly manipulating the enumerator.
+foreach is recommended instead of directly manipulating the enumerator.

 Enumerators can be used to read the data in the collection, but they cannot be used to modify the underlying collection.

 Initially, the enumerator is positioned before the first element in the collection.
 Reset also brings the enumerator back to this position.
-At this position, Current is undefined.
+At this position, the Current property is undefined.
 Therefore, you must call MoveNext to advance the enumerator to the first element of the collection before reading the value of Current.

 Current returns the same object until either MoveNext or Reset is called.
 MoveNext sets Current to the next element.